 You hold the key to providing a life-changing gift.
-A generous benefactor has pledged to triple every dollar you give in order to provide impoverished Haitian families in the Kobonal area will the safe housing they desperately need.*
+A generous benefactor has pledged to triple every dollar you give in order to provide impoverished Haitian families in the Kobonal area with the safe housing they desperately need.*

 A new home provides safety, security and a reason to hope for the poorest families who currently live in dirt-floor shacks made from scraps of wood and plastic.
 Your generous gift has the power to transform their lives.
 Take advantage of this triple match opportunity to do three times as much good today.